 The bill amends Chapter 31-5.1 of the General Laws, which regulates business practices among motor vehicle manufacturers, distributors, and dealers.
-A significant addition is the new section 31-5.1-4.1, which allows a designated family member of a deceased or incapacitated dealership owner to succeed in ownership, provided they notify the manufacturer, distributor, or factory branch within 120 days and agree to the franchise's terms.
-If a manufacturer, distributor, or factory branch refuses this succession, they must provide written notice within 60 days, detailing the reasons for their refusal.
+A significant addition is the new section 31-5.1-4.1, which allows a designated family member of a deceased or incapacitated dealership owner to succeed to ownership, provided they notify the manufacturer, distributor, or factory branch within 120 days and agree to the franchise's terms.
+If a manufacturer, distributor, or factory branch refuses this succession, they must provide written notice within 60 days, detailing the grounds for refusal.

 The bill also introduces section 31-5.1-4.2, which requires manufacturers, distributors, or factory branches to notify existing dealers in writing by certified mail before establishing or relocating a dealership.
 This section includes criteria for determining "good cause" for such actions.